LMCache/demo/demo4-compare-with-vllm/README.md

 cd demo/demo4-compare-with-vllm
 echo "HF_TOKEN=<your HF token>" >> .env
-sudo docker compose up --build -d timeout 300 bash -c ` until curl -X POST \
+sudo docker compose up --build -d timeout 300 bash -c 'until curl -X POST
-    localhost:8000/v1/completions > /dev/null 2>&1; \
+    localhost:8000/v1/completions > /dev/null 2>&1;
-    do \
+    do
-    echo "waiting for server to start..." \
+    echo "waiting for server to start..."
-    sleep 1 \
+    sleep 1
-    done` # wait for the docker compose to be ready for receiving requests
+    done' # wait for the docker compose to be ready for receiving requests
 ```

 Please replace <your HF token> with your huggingface token in the bash script above.